cardboard-iguana/cardboard-iguana.com/notes/equivalent-windows-and-nix-commands.md

 `$USERNAME` may also be specified as `$DOMAIN\$USERNAME` for domain-joined machines.

-`$EXECUTABLE` is treated normally (as if not prefixed by the `runas` command), so a full or relative path is only necessary when it’s not already in the Windows path.
+`$EXECUTABLE` is treated normally (as if not prefixed by the `runas` command), so a full or relative path is only necessary when it's not already in the Windows path.

 If credentials are saved for a particular user (use `cmdkey /list` to check), then the `/savecred` flag will apply them automatically!

 ## whoami

-Windows’ `whoami` supports a couple of useful flags:
+Windows' `whoami` supports a couple of useful flags:

-* `/all` — return detailed user information.
+* `/all` - return detailed user information.
-* `/privs` — return information about current user privileges.
+* `/privs` - return information about current user privileges.

 ## References